ImVasav/seo-traffic-analysis-sql/README.md

-# SEO Traffic & Conversion Performance Analysis (SQL Project)
+# SEO Traffic & CTR Analysis using SQL

+## Overview
+This project analyzes Google Search Console data using SQL to identify high-impression queries with low CTR and recommends optimization strategies to improve organic traffic.

 ## 1. Problem Statement